 JANUARY DATE OBSERVANCE/HOLIDAY/NOTABLE EVENT CITY HOLIDAYS DETAIL 1 New Year's Day City offices closed, Federal holiday celebrating the first day of the year.
 Monday, January 1 1-3 Upper Arlington Schools Winter Break 9 Law Enforcement Appreciation Day (LEAD) Annual celebration in support of law enforcement officers who have answered the call to public service.
 14 Vasant Panchami - Hindu A festival of North India that marks the initial preparations for Spring and is celebrated with the color yellow.
 15 Makar Sakranti/Pongal - Hindu A holiday dedicated to the sun god, Surya.
 The day also marks the sun transitioning into Capricorn.
 15 Martin Luther King, Jr. Day City offices closed Federal holiday held on the third Monday of January, celebrating the life and legacy of Martin Luther King Jr., an influential American civil rights leader.
 24-25 Tu BiShvat - Jewish This day in the Hebrew calendar celebrates the "New Year for the Trees."
-It is a day about trees and planting them t make the land healthly and vibrant.
+It is a day about trees and planting them to make the land healthly and vibrant.

 FEBRUARY DATE OBSERVANCE/HOLIDAY/NOTABLE EVENT CITY HOLIDAYS DETAIL February Black History Month Month-long observance that honors the triumphs and struggles of African Americans throughout U.S. history.
 6-7 Isra and Mi'raj - Muslim Isra and Mi'raj references the "Miraculous Night Journey" of the Islamic prophet Muhammad.
 Muslims celebrate this night by offering prayers, or by illuminating cities with electric lights and candles.
+10 Lunar New Year The Lunar New Year is the first new moon of a lunar calendar or lunisolar calendar year, whose months are moon cycles.
+It is one of the most important celebrations of the year among East and Southeast Asian cultures, including Chinese, Vietnamese and Korean communities.
 14 Valentine's Day An annual celebration of romantic love, friendship and admiration!
 14 Ash Wednesday - Christian Marks the beginning of Lent, a 40-day "season" for repentance, fasting, reflection and celebration.
-19 Presidents Day , Third Monday in February, honoring George Washington and Abraham Lincoln.
+19 Presidents Day City offices closed Third Monday in February, honoring George Washington and Abraham Lincoln.
 The day is sometimes understood as a celebration of the birthdays and lives of all U.S. presidents.